 Now, you get to become an expert in one of the terrestrial planets: Mercury, Venus, Earth, or Mars.
 Pick one of these planets, research its geology, and create a poster on the planet.
 You should write a 300 to 500 word description of the planet's geology.
 The poster also may include pictures printed from the Web, or sketches as well as other facts about the planet.
 Remember that the focus is geology.
-You can use these resources to help you in your research:
+You can use these resources (and others) to help you in your research:

 Once you have finished your poster, you should take one geological aspect of the planet you have profiled and, on a separate sheet of lined paper, write about how you would use this knowledge to interpret new Mercury data.
 Here are some guidelines:

 - State the geological formation you will look for in the Mercury data.